Simple API Integration

 docker-compose up -d redis postgres

-- name: Run API contract tests
+- title: Run API contract checks

 run: |